-Trudi Schneider (Georgetown) Trudi Schneider returns to the board after several years as an Advisor.
-She was first appointed to the board almost two decades ago by the League of Women Voters.
-Trudi also served for several years as our chapter’s liaison to MEMUNC at the University of Southern Maine.
-When Trudi came to the US from Germany, she had hoped to work at the UN Headquarters, but marriage changed her plans.
-Instead, she taught at the University of Maine, Farmington.
+Trudi Schneider (Georgetown) For almost twenty years, Trudi has served as a UNA Maine board member.
+She also served for several years as the chapter’s liaison to MeMUNC at USM.
+When Trudi came to the US from Germany, she had hoped to work at the UN headquarters, but marriage changed her plans.
+Instead she taught at the University of Maine, Farmington.
 Over the years, Trudi regularly attended NGO conferences at the UN, and the goodwill among NGO attendees deepened her commitment to the UN’s mission.
 She and her husband Jack are ardent world travelers.

 Donald Lawson-Stopps (Bath) An attorney with law offices in Bath, Don came to Maine after graduating from the University of Richmond in 1974.
 In 1979 he began an apprenticeship in traditional wooden boat building at the Maine Maritime Museum in Bath, a career that expanded into custom home building, cabinetry and architectural woodwork.
 He and his wife Ruth, who led our executive committee in its strategic planning several years ago, bought a home in Bath in 1981 where they raised two daughters.
 Don is a graduate of the Maine School of Law.
 He has served on several non-profit boards, including the Southern Mid Coast Chamber of Commerce.
 Don currently serves as Treasurer of the Board.

-Peter Cole (Topsham) Peter Cole is a retired educator from 40 years in California’s multicultural, multilingual schools where he felt that he was living a UN experience.
+Peter Cole (Topsham) Peter Cole is a retired educator from California’s multicultural, multilingual schools where he felt that he was living a UN experience.
 Peter graduated from Claremont McKenna College with a dual major in Economics and History and received his Master’s from UCLA in Educational Administration.
 Peter taught all grades during his tenure in education and most recently served as an elementary school principal for 20 years.
 Peter’s wife, Elizabeth, taught English language learners (ELs) in the U.S. and Japan and served as a school district’s EL coordinator.
 She still does linguistic consulting work.
 Their daughter, Sarah, is in the Master’s Program at Middlebury Institute for International Studies in Monterey, California where she is specializing in International Policy Studies and Arabic.
+(Board)